 - Chili is done.
 Serve as is, or make chili cheese toast.

 To Make Chili Cheese Toast

 - Preheat the oven to 375 degrees

 - Lay out as many pieces of bread as you can on a baking sheet.
-(This will of course depend on the size of your bread.
 I usually get 8 slices of bread on the baking sheet.)